-The Operations Building on the Northside facility site houses administrative offices, maintenance storage space, locker rooms, rest rooms, lunch room, and training room.
+The Operations Building on the Northside facility site houses administrative offices, maintenance storage space, locker rooms, rest rooms, lunchroom, and training room.
 The building serves as facility operations and for storage of operating records, equipment manuals, and maintenance data.

-The Northside facility operated well within its permit limits in 2020.
-The 2018 Updated Capacity Analysis Report for the facility projected an average influent flow of 5.14 mgd in 2020 and increasing to 6.21 mgd by 2028.
+The Northside facility operated well within its permit limits in 2021.
+The 2018 Updated Capacity Analysis Report for the facility projected an average influent flow of 5.32 mgd in 2021 and increasing to 6.21 mgd by 2028.
 The table below shows the influent flow at the Northside facility in recent years.
-Population and flow projections suggest the hydraulic capacity of the facility will not be reached soon.
+Population and flow projections suggest the hydraulic capacity of the facility will not be reached in the near future.